ConceptJunkie/whereis/readme.txt

         set the default size of the file size column

     /m, --no_commas
-        display numerical values with no commas
+        display numerical values with no commas (Python 2.6 does not support commas)

     /n [n], --max_depth [n]
         maximum directory depth to recurse when searching, defaults to infinite if /n is not specified or 1 directory if /n is specified with no value

     /q, --quiet
-        suppress unnecessary output
+        suppress status output

     /r, --output_relative_path
         output a relative path to the current directory for files rather than